avidrucker/autofocus-clj-ver-1/doc/to-do's.md

 - [x] Tell the user when they haven't answered a question (by entering in nothing)

 - [x] Implement auto-marking after each `focus-on-list`

+- [ ] Tidy up codebase

+    - [ ] Delete entirely or extract & relocate debugging statements
+    - [ ] Extract "comment TODO's" to this document
+    - [ ] Extract questions w/ relevant code snippets to this document

 - [ ] Implement the following e2e test
     ```clojure